Course Catalog

 ½ Year, ½ Credit

-This required course fulfills the New York State requirements of one semester of health education for high school students. this course will deal with a wide range of personal, national and worldwide health concerns.
+This required course fulfills the New York State requirements of one semester of health education for high school students.
+This course will deal with a wide range of personal, national and worldwide health concerns.
 The course will emphasize understanding the mental and physical health of others as well as those that relate to you personally.
 Some specific topics which will be dealt with in this course are as follows: personality development and patterns, stress, communicable illness, HIV, use and misuse of drug substances, consumer health concerns, physical fitness, trends in eating habits and special diets.

 Physical Education 9-10